allmaps/allmaps/packages/openlayers/README.md

 # @allmaps/openlayers

-Allmaps plugin for OpenLayers.
-Plugin that uses WebGL to show warped IIIF images on an OpenLayers map.
-The plugin works by loading [Georeference Annotations](https://iiif.io/api/georef/extension/georef/).

 Allmaps plugin for [OpenLayers](https://openlayers.org/).
 This plugin allows displaying georeferenced [IIIF images](https://iiif.io/) on an OpenLayers map.
 The plugin works by loading [Georeference Annotations](https://iiif.io/api/georef/extension/georef/) and uses WebGL to transform images from a IIIF image server to overlay them on their correct geographical position.

 See [allmaps.org](https://allmaps.org) for more information.

 [![Example of the Allmaps plugin for OpenLayers](https://raw.githubusercontent.com/allmaps/allmaps/main/packages/openlayers/example.jpg)](https://observablehq.com/@allmaps/openlayers-plugin)